 - How are the rules of the national financial markets constructed?
 Who constructs them?
+What are the ideas behind them?
 Who affects their development?
 How do they change over time and why? - What are the linkages between the liberalization of finance and the financialization of housing?
-What have been the effects, both economic and political?
+What have been the effects, both economic and political? - Paper #2 must be submitted on or before November 6.